AltaArts/SourceTab--Prism-Plugin/README.md

 # **SourceTab Plugin for Prism Pipeline 2**
-**Adds a "Source" tab to Prism that gives integrated file ingestion.
+**Adds a "Source" tab to Prism that provides integrated file ingestion.
 Adds Proxy handling/generation, File Naming, and Metadata.**
 <br>

 Prism automates and simplifies the workflow of animation and VFX projects.